AlabamaASRL/asset_asrl/doc/tutorials/Install.rst

 Installing ASSET
 ================

-This tutorial will guide you through the complete setup process for installing and building ASSET from scratch on Windows and Linux.
+This tutorial will guide you through the complete setup process for installing and building ASSET from scratch on:
+* Windows
+* Linux
+* Docker

 Windows Installation
 --------------------